Learning to Defer in Congested Systems: The AI-Human Interplay: Introduction

-\paragraph{Efficient learning with selective sampling, optimism and forced scheduling.} To deal with unknown distributions, a typical approach in the bandit literature is to use an \emph{optimistic} estimator for the unknown quantities.
-The unknown quantity that affects our admission rule is $r_k$, which depends on the unknown expected cost of keeping (resp. removing) a post $r_k^O$ (resp. $r_k^R$).
-Following the optimistic approach, we first create optimistic estimators $\bar{r}_k^O,\bar{r}_k^R$ for the unknown expected costs $r_k^O, r_k^R$ based on reviewed posts.
-We then compute an optimistic estimator $\bar{r}_k = \min(\bar{r}_k^O,\bar{r}_k^R)$.
-The optimistic admission rule then admits a new post if (a weighted version of) the optimistic idiosyncrasy loss, $\bar{r}_k\ell_k$, exceeds its estimated delay loss.
-The high-level idea behind optimism is that, if a post is admitted (due to the optimistic estimation), we collect additional samples for this post which result in shrinking the confidence interval and eventually leading the optimistic estimators to converge to the true parameters.
-Without considering heterogeneity in cost distributions, \cite{Avadhanula2022} adopts a similar optimism-only heuristic to address the online learning nature of the mean cost $h_k$.
+\paragraph{Selective sampling, optimism and forced scheduling.} To deal with unknown distributions, a typical approach in the bandit literature is to use an \emph{optimistic} estimator for the unknown quantities.
+The unknown quantity that affects our admission rule is $\ell_k$, which depends on the unknown loss of accepting (resp. rejecting) a job, i.e., $\ell_k^+$ (resp. $\ell_k^-$).
+Following the optimistic approach, we first create optimistic estimators $\bar{\ell}_k^+,\bar{\ell}_k^-$ for the unknown expected losses $\ell_k^+, \ell_k^-$ based on reviewed jobs.
+We then compute an optimistic estimator $\bar{\ell}_k = \min(\bar{\ell}_k^+,\bar{\ell}_k^-)$ on the idiosyncrasy loss.
+The optimistic admission rule then admits a new job if (a weighted version of) the optimistic idiosyncrasy loss, $\bar{\ell}_k$, exceeds its estimated delay loss.
+Without considering the endogenous classification decisions, existing content moderation practice \citep{Avadhanula2022} adopts a similar optimism-only heuristic to address the online learning nature of the mean cost $c_k$.